VMASPAD/chromeAI/README.md

 # Chrome AI Playground

 A modern web application that leverages Chrome 138+'s built-in AI APIs for translation, language detection, and text summarization.
-Built with React, TypeScript, Tailwind CSS, and Magic UI components for stunning visual effects.
+Built with React, TypeScript and Tailwind CSS.

 ## 🚀 Features